Despite flaws, Deutsche's Postbank sale set to attract interest

 The hope of buying a popular brand name at discount may be precisely what attracts some buyers.

-European heavyweights like BNP Paribas (BNPP.PA) and Santander (SAN.MC) both have growth strategies in Europe.
-The same applies for Amsterdam-based ING ING.AS, the owner of German retail banking operation ING-Diba.
+European heavyweights like BNP Paribas and Santander both have growth strategies in Europe.
+The same applies for Amsterdam-based ING, the owner of German retail banking operation ING-Diba.

 While there are plenty of arguments why each may want to sidestep Postbank, the brand may prove too tempting to pass up.